Skip to content

 Latuda is a second-generation antipsychotic (SGA) or atypical antipsychotic.
 It works by rebalancing dopamine and serotonin to improve thinking, mood, and behavior.

-Latuda is used to treat schizophrenia and bipolar depression associated with bipolar I disorder.
+Latuda is used to treat bipolar depression associated with bipolar I disorder.
 Latuda is available only by prescription.
 It is available in a generic formulation as well as under different brand names, including lurasidone.

 Latuda may be prescribed as a tablet.
 It’s always important to follow the specific instructions on your prescription, as they can vary based on the formulation and dosage prescribed.